 9 Am I not free?
 Am I not an apostle?
 Have I not seen Jesus our Lord?
 Are you not my work in the Lord?
 2 If to others I am not an apostle, surely I am to you, for you are the seal of my apostleship in the Lord.

-3 My defense to those who examine me is this: 4 Have we no right to eat and drink without expense?
-5 Have we no right to take along a believing wife, just like the other apostles, the brothers of the Lord, and Cephas?
+3 My defense to those who examine me is this: 4 Have we no right to eat and drink at the expense of those we serve?
+5 Have we no right to take with us a believing wife, just like the other apostles, the brothers of the Lord, and Cephas?
 6 Or is it only Barnabas and I who have no right to refrain from working?
 7 Who at any time goes to war at his own expense?
-Who plants a vineyard and does not eat of its fruit?
-Or who tends a flock and does not drink from the milk of the flock?
+Who plants a vineyard but doesn’t eat its fruit?
+Or who tends a flock but doesn’t drink the milk that comes from the flock?

-8 Am I saying these things on my own,1 or does not the Law say them as well?
-9 For it is written in the Law of Moses, “You shall not muzzle an ox while it treads out the grain.”2 Is it merely oxen that God is concerned about, 10 or does He not say this wholly for our sake?
-Yes, it was written for our sake, because the plowman ought to plow in hope, and the thresher ought to thresh in hope of sharing the crop.
-11 If we have sown spiritual things among you, is it a great matter if we reap material things from you?
-12 If others partake of this right over you, should not we all the more?
-Nevertheless we have not made use3 of our right, but we endure all things, lest in any way we should create a hindrance to the Gospel of Christ.
+8 Am I saying these things on my own,1 or doesn’t the Law say them as well?
+9 For it is written in the Law of Moses, “You shall not muzzle an ox while it is treading out the grain.”2 Is it simply oxen God is concerned about?
+10 Does he not say this wholly for our sake?
+Yes, it was written for our sake, because the plowman should plow in hope, and the thresher should thresh in hope of sharing the crop.

-24 Do you not know that those who run in a race all run, but only one receives the prize?
-Run in such a way that you may lay hold of the prize.
-25 And everyone who competes in the games exercises self-control in all things.
-Now they do this in order to obtain a perishable wreath, but we an imperishable.
-26 Therefore, I do not run as one without a goal; I do not box as one who beats the air.
-27 Rather, I buffet my body and make it my slave, lest somehow, having preached to others, I myself should be disqualified!
+24 Do you not know that in a race7 all the runners do indeed run, but only one receives the prize?
+Run in such a way that you may win.8 25 Moreover, everyone who competes in the games exercises self-control in all areas: they9 to obtain a perishable wreath, but we to attain an imperishable.
+26 For this reason I do not run as if I had no goal,10 I do not box as if I’m merely fighting air.11 27 Rather, I buffet my body and make it my slave, lest somehow, after preaching to others, I myself should be disqualified.

 - Lit. as a (mere) man